The Ancient Greeks, Part Two:

 hemlock, which he did

 company of his students.
 The event is documented in Plato's Apology.

 Socrates' final words were "Crito, we owe a cock to Asclepius (the god of medicine).
 Pay it and do not neglect it."

 Plato (437-347) was Socrates’ prized student.
 From a wealthy and powerful family, his actual name was Aristocles -- Plato was a nickname, referring to his broad physique.
 When he was about twenty, he came under Socrates’ spell and decided to devote himself to philosophy.
 Devastated by Socrates’ death, he wandered around Greece and the Mediterranean and was taken by pirates.
 His friends raised money to ransom him from slavery, but when he was released without it, they bought him a small property called Academus to start a school -- the Academy, founded in 386.

-Plato can be understood as idealistic and rationalistic, much like Pythagorus but much less mystical.
-He divides reality into two: On the one hand we have ontos, idea or ideal.
+Plato can be understood as idealistic and rationalistic, much like Pythagoras but much less mystical.
+He divides reality into two: On the one hand we have ousia, idea or ideal.
 This is ultimate reality, permanent, eternal, spiritual.
-On the other hand, there’s phenomena, which is a manifestation of the ideal.
+On the other hand, there’s phenomena, which are a manifestation of the ideal.
 Phenomena are appearances -- things as they seem to us -- and are associated with matter, time, and space.